akrutiisingh/ProductivityTracker/README.md

 createDB.js: A setup script used to initialize the SQLite database, create tables, and generate the initial hashed user credentials using Bcrypt.

-index.ejs: The main dashboard that dynamically renders the user's tasks, progress bars, and the Canvas-based completion meter.
+index.ejs: The main dashboard that dynamically renders the user's tasks, progress bars, and the Canvas based completion meter.

 login.ejs: The secure entry point of the webpage featuring the Math Captcha challenge and the user authentication form.

 wiki.ejs: The technical documentation page that explains the "how" and "why" behind the project's advanced features.

-style.css: The central stylesheet containing custom gradients, card hover animations, and the layout rules for the entire hub.
+style.css: The central stylesheet containing custom gradients, card hover animations, and the layout rules for the entire web.

 productivity.db: The SQLite database file where all user accounts, login history, and task data are stored.